 When you set an expiration date, you’ll have an option to add one or more automated reminders.
 Form expiration reminders can be sent any number of hours, days, or weeks before the form expires.
 Click Add to add a new reminder.

 All form expiration reminders use the same email template.
-You can customize this email template under Templates > Canned Emails > Edit Templates > Form Reminder.
+You can customize this email template under Templates >> Canned Emails >> Edit Templates >> Form Reminder.
 Be sure to leave the {{form | formLink}} smart field in the email so that the reminder includes a link to the form.

 FAQ

-You can reset the expiration date on an individual form by editing the form inside the client’s project.
-Your edits will not affect the form template.
-Once you change the expiration date in the Form settings tab and save your changes, your client will be able to complete and submit the form again.
+Your edits will not affect the base template in Templates >> Forms.
+You can change the expiration date in the Form settings tab so your client will be able to complete and submit the form again.

 Why did my form expire or send my client a reminder before I sent them the form?

 This is especially common when the form is sent through a workflow and you have the relative expiration date after applied to project.
-Applying a workflow to a project automatically adds any forms it will send to the project up front.
+Applying a workflow to a project automatically adds any forms it will send to the project upfront.

 If you have an after applied to project expiration date on a form being sent through a workflow, it is essentially calculating the expiration date from the day you applied the workflow to the project.
 Keep this in mind when structuring your workflows and setting form expiration dates.